There is nothing more frustrating than having your programs crash or slow down. Isn’t it?

 After restarting your PC, you’ll notice improvements in performance especially when working with large files and multitasking.

-In case if you notice lags or crashes after this process, you can follow the above steps to revert the changes.
+In case you notice lags or crashes after this process, you can follow the above steps to revert the changes.

-So, this is an entire procedure to reset or change virtual memory in windows 10 in a few steps.
+So, this is an entire procedure to reset or change virtual memory in Windows 10 in a few steps.
 From now on, multitasking won’t be a problem for you.
-And, you can easily fix windows paging file issues too.
+And, you can easily fix Windows paging file issues too.

 Whenever you have low virtual memory, you can increase its size by following this same procedure.